prometheus-operator/prometheus-operator/Documentation/network-policies.md

 Follow the steps [here](http://docs.projectcalico.org/v1.5/getting-started/kubernetes/installation/) to install calico, also dont' forget to [enable network policy](https://kubernetes.io/docs/user-guide/networkpolicies) in you k8s cluster.

-Once you've done that, you should annotate your namespace to deny all the ingress (inboud) traffic.
+Once you've done that, you should annotate your namespace to deny all the ingress (inbound) traffic.

 ```
 $ kubectl annotate ns monitoring "net.beta.kubernetes.io/network-policy={\"ingress\":{\"isolation\":\"DefaultDeny\"}}"